Date of Award:

 Extensional folds are common in Grasshopper basin and formed during all three phases of extension.
 One orthogonal fold set was recorded.
 Two-dimensional kinematic analysis of the longitudinal Bachelor Mountain anticline shows that this fold is a double-rollover that probably developed above a longitudinal ramp in the Muddy-Grasshopper fault.
 The transverse folds are the result of the changing strike of the downward-flattening Muddy-Grasshopper fault.
 A transverse syncline developed above a convex up part of the fault whereas a transverse anticline formed above a concave up part of the fault that reflects changes in the strike of the fault.
 Three-dimensional inclined shear probably created this geometry.

 Kickham, Julie C., "Structural and Kinematic Evolution of Eocene-Oligocene Grasshopper Extensional Basin, Southwest Montana" (2002).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6729.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .